npip99/Monereum/README.md

 ## Description

-This repository implements Monero on top of the Ethereum blockchain.
+This repository implements Monero with RingCT on top of the Ethereum blockchain.

 For the proofs, it utilizes Borromean Ring Signatures as a method of authentication, Key Images to prevent double-spend attacks, along with Pedersen Commitments to hide the amounts being spent (While still being able to check that they sum to zero).
 Range Proofs also utilize a borromean ring signature on each bit of the commitment to ensure that the commitment falls within a range that cannot overflow.
 All of these techniques are discussed in-depth within the Monero whitepaper.

+Making Monereum transactions yourself would reveal your ethereum address.
+Thus, transactions include a signed miner fee that is expected to be approximately equal to the gas cost of the transaction.
+This is broadcasted publically behind a Tor connection or a trusted web service that does not save IPs.
+Then, a miner claims the fee by submitting the transaction for you.

-While such proofs can be made within the block limit, they remain expensive.
-Therefore, transactions require posting a 1 ETH bounty, along with an MNR bounty that's 1/16th of the MNR being transferred (The highest bit of the range proofs).
+While the range and ring proofs can be made within the block limit, they remain expensive.
+Therefore, transactions require posting a 1 ETH bounty, along with an MNR bounty that's 1/16th of the MNR being transferred (From highest bit of the range proofs).
 Open disputes are taken for the next 2 minutes, where disputing also requires posting a 1 ETH bounty.
-The winner of the dispute is awarded 0.5 ETH, which remains much higher than the gas fees from executing the proof.
-This means that no one's legitimate transactions will be delayed by a false accusation, but all illegitimate transactions will be disputed and never make it into the blockchain.
+The winner of the dispute is awarded 0.5 ETH (And if the disputer wins he is awarded the MNR bounty as well).
+This bounty remains much higher than the gas price of proof, and guarantees unprofitability of artificial gas price injection by a wealthy individual.
+This system guarantees that no one's legitimate transactions will be delayed by a false accusation, but all attempts to profitably create illegitimate transactions will be disputed, and never make it into the blockchain.

+Additionally, anyone may hold a standard ERC20 Token of Monereum, including contracts.
+An encrypted version of a Monereum coin can be converted into an ERC20 Token easily, and vice-versa.
+This allows the entire realm of Turing-Complete opportunities to be applied in a way where those interacting with the contract remain private, and the token remains compatible with contracts that expect ERC20 compliance.
+Allowances can also be made to Monereum public addresses, so that transactions to/from the ERC20 version remain anonymous.

-## Development
+## Development Environment

 In order to develop on this repository, please install `npm`:
 ```